Photo from the Road: Chihuahua’s Museo Quinta Gameros

-Successful mine owner Dom Manuel Gameros built this gorgeous mansion in Chihuahua, Mexico in 1910 as an exact replica of a posh Parisian home.
-It was a belle epoque showcase and an ostentatios display of wealth at the time.
+Successful mine owner Dom Manuel Gameros built this gorgeous mansion in Chihuahua, Mexico in 1910 as a replica of a posh Parisian home.
+It was a belle epoque showcase and an ostentatious display of wealth at the time.
 This just happened to be the year the Mexican Revolution began when revolutionaries like Pancho Villa developed a group of followers to try and take down those of the upper class like Gameros.

 There were many groups with many different agendas that carried out the revolution, but according to Silvestre Cadena, this was his reason: